Richardson Highway: Valdez-Fairbanks Trail

-Road Building and Modernity
+Road Building

 In early 1904, Congress passed legislation to build roads throughout Alaska.
 After surveys by the Army Corps of Engineers during the summer of that year, President Theodore Roosevelt appointed Major Wilds Richardson as the head of the Alaska Road Commission to supervise the construction of a wagon road from Valdez to Fairbanks starting in 1905.
 Richardson suggested dividing the trail into 3 sections, the first from Valdez to Copper Center along Abercrombie's route, the second from the mouth of the Delta River to Fairbanks, and the third connecting the two from Copper Center to Isabel Pass.
+During the construction, the government hired failed gold prospectors as well as regular construction workers.
+The income from this work allowed many of the prospectors to leave Alaska.

+There were two routes on the north side of Isabel Pass near Donnelly's Roadhouse for the summer and winter seasons.
+The winter route took advantage of frozen ground but it was unsuitable for summer travel due to shifting rivers.
+The summer route was built on solid ground near Donnelly Dome northward.
+The first winter route was short lived when built in 1905, and a better route was found in 1907.
+The winter route, dubbed the "Delta Winter Cutoff," was used until around 1921 when the Alaska Road Commission no longer maintained it.

 By 1909, eggs, cranberries, cattle, and other groceries were shipped up the trail in the winter to Fairbanks.
 Although Richardson contended with low funds and difficult construction, the road was finished in 1910.

-During the construction, the government hired failed gold prospectors as well as regular construction workers.
-The income from this work allowed many of the prospectors to leave Alaska.